MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Arrays.md

 You can also get the members of an array by typing a comma (,) before the value that is piped to the Get-Member cmdlet.
 The comma makes the array the second item in an array of arrays.
-Windows PowerShell pipes the arrays one at a time and Get-Member returns the members of the array.
+PowerShell pipes the arrays one at a time and Get-Member returns the members of the array.
 Like the next two examples.